softwx/SoftWx.Numerics/README.md

   * PowerOf2Floor - Returns the nearest power of 2 that's equal or less than the specified value
   * PowerOf2Ceiling - Returns the nearest power of 2 that's equal or greater than the specified value
 * Math - optimized general math methods, similar to those in .Net's Math class
-  * AbsU - Returns the absolute value of the specified signed value as a corresponding unsigned type
+  * AbsU - Returns the absolute value of the specified signed value as a corresponding unsigned type, without overflow
   * MulMod - Returns the product of two values, modulus a third value
   * ModPow - Returns a value raised to a specified value, modulus a third value
 * PrimeMath - optimized methods related to prime numbers